-This symbol indicates prior knowledge or preparation required before operation.
+This symbol indicates information or preparations required prior to operating.

-This symbol indicates precautions for operation, or actions to take after mal-operation.
+This symbol indicates precautions for operation, or actions to take after abnormal operation.

 This symbol indicates numerical limits, functions that cannot be used together, or conditions in which a particular function cannot be used.